 |Min # years||Max # years||Min # years||Max # years|

 SmartRecruiters will observe whatever data retention policy you set, and will not enforce any regulations.
-If you choose a duration other than the default for the countries in the table above, it’s up to you to make sure you’re compliant.
+If you choose a duration other than the default for the countries in the table below, it’s up to you to make sure you’re compliant.
 Data retention periods are subject to change by local compliance authorities.